dmlaurel/BLIMPSLAM/README.md

 ### Test

-test.cpp read the IMU and ORB_SLAM2 data, matches them  to perform sensor fusion according  to the time stamps.
+`test.cpp` reads the IMU and ORB_SLAM2 data, and matches them  to perform sensor fusion according  to the time stamps.

 If you want to test the class on the data collected from IMU and ORB_SLAM2, use g++ command to compile both `test.cpp` and `EkfSensorFusionClass.cpp` and run test in your folder .